voicesauce/opensauce-python/README.md

     $ python -m opensauce /path/to/file.wav --measurements SHR

-# Adjusting settings for Snack and Praat
+# Adjusting settings for Snack, Praat, and REAPER

+Snack, Praat, and REAPER are all external programs, outside of OpenSauce.
+OpenSauce calls these programs when the corresponding measurements (Snack / Praat / REAPER) are requested by the user.

-OpenSauce tries to use default values for the Tcl shell command and the path to the Praat executable based on your operating system.
-If the default values don't match your installation, you will need to explicitly specify the correct ones.
+When Snack measurements are requested, OpenSauce tries to use default values for the Tcl shell command.
+When Praat measurements are requested, OpenSauce calls the Praat executable.
+When REAPER measurements are requested with the `use-creaper` parameter, OpenSauce calls the REAPER executable.
+If the default values don't match your installation, you will need to either move the executables to the default locations or explicitly specify the path to the executable location on your system.

+(Note, if you install the pyreaper Python package and request REAPER measurements with the `use-pyreaper` parameter, you don't need to worry about setting the path to the REAPER executable.)

+For Snack, the default Tcl shell command is `tclsh8.4` on Mac OS X, and `tclsh` on Windows and Linux.

+For Praat, the default path is `/Applications/Praat.app/Contents/MacOS/Praat` on Mac OS X, `C:\Program Files\Praat.exe` on Windows, and `/usr/bin/praat` on Linux.

+For REAPER, the default path to the REAPER executable is `/usr/bin/reaper`.

 If you are calling Snack via the Tcl shell, you can set the command that runs the Tcl shell interpreter using the `--tcl-cmd` command line option.
 For